gerner/stellarpunk/designs/ideas.md

 # News

-Telephone style information where you get imperfect info that's.
+BBS style information where you get imperfect info.

 Player wants deltas as events unfold.
 How to visualize this in a strategic layer?